 The watermark of the bill is in the unprinted space to the right of the portrait when held up to the light.

-When the bill is held up to light, the security thread runs from the top of the face to the bottom.
+When the bill is held up to the light, the security thread runs from the top of the face to the bottom.
 The security strip is to the right of the portrait on $10 and $50 bills.
-And to the left of the portrait on $5s, $20s and $100s.
+And to the left of the portrait on $5s, $20s, and $100s.

 For yet another sign of a bill’s authenticity, you can look for tiny microprinting on the bill’s security thread.
 This spells out its denomination in all-caps text.